Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Drug interactions

-Increases (mutually) hematotoxicity of chloramphenicol, thiamazole.
+Increases (mutually) the hematotoxicity of chloramphenicol, thiamazole.

 Methenamine increases the risk of developing crystalluria.

-Non-steroidal anti-inflammatory drugs, hypoglycemic drugs (sulfonylurea derivatives), phenytoin and coumarin anticoagulants increase the severity of side effects of the drug (leukopenia, agranulocytosis).
+Non-steroidal anti-inflammatory drugs, hypoglycemic drugs (sulfonylurea derivatives), phenytoin and coumarin anticoagulants increase the severity of the side effects of the drug (leukopenia, agranulocytosis).

-With toxoplasmosis, a combination with pyrimethamine is possible.
+For toxoplasmosis, combination with pyrimethamine is possible.